tirix/metamath-vspa/README.md

 ## Features

-* Hovering over a label provides the statement information (hypotheses, assertion, associated comment)
+* Hovering over a label provides the statement information (hypotheses, assertion, associated comment),
-* The "Go to definition" command, when performed on a label, leads to the corresponding statement's definition.
+* The "Go to definition" command, when performed on a label, leads to the corresponding statement's definition,
+* The "Show Proof" context menu opens a theorem's proof in a new editor tab,
+* Diagnostics for the opened Metamath data

 Preview: